projetoalfobre/a-geocat/_posts/2023-12-01-Portuguese-army-during-colonial-war.md

 ### Description
 Locations of portuguese military bases, including air force, in Guinea-Bissau, Angola, Mozambique during colonial war.

+- Sources for layers with *RHMCA_* prefix are 3, 4 and 5.
+- Source for layers with *BA_* prefix is 2
+- Source for layers with *AG_* prefix is 1

-Released as done, for now.
+Released as open.
 There might be some additions in the future.

 <br/>